Transportation Of Heavy Equipment and Machinery

-Not to mention, if the temperatures drop too much, the fluids can actually freeze, since the equipment won’t be turned on to warm up during transport.
-And, if the journey will take several hours to complete, it can even burst and cause other, more severe damages to the machine.
+Not to mention if the temperatures drop too much the fluids can actually freeze since the equipment won’t be turned on to warm up during transport.
+If the journey will take several hours to complete it can even burst and cause other more severe damages to the machine.

-Then, you’ll have to protect the equipment from the outside elements.
-Larger equipment also comes in unusual shapes, and it’s possible that an open-air shipping vehicle will be the only viable option.
+You have to protect the equipment from the outside elements.
+Larger equipment also comes in unusual shapes and it’s possible that an open-air shipping vehicle will be the only viable option.

 If that’s the case, your equipment is entirely exposed to snow, cold, rain, wind and other elements.
 You have to cover it using special materials designed to keep the outside from affecting your machine.
 Take extra care regarding any electronic components that may be affected by low temperatures.

 Winter damage is preventable if you just take a few extra minutes to cover your equipment accordingly.

 There are two big things people should take into consideration when they are looking for a company to move heavy equipment: insurance and expertise.

 In the case of insurance, a lot of countries actually require licensed transport firms to have it, so it’s unlikely you’ll stumble upon one that doesn’t.

 However, you do have to pay close attention to the terms of the insurance policy, particularly how much liability will the company assume in case something goes wrong.
 Accidents can happen, and your equipment is obviously expensive, so it’s important to know how much you’ll get reimbursed in case of an unfortunate incident.